NextGenCoders-5th/GreenBasket_API/db.md

   vendor uuid [not null, note: "The vendor selling this product."] category uuid [not null, note: "Category the product belongs to."] order_itmes uuid [null, note: 'Each order contains multiple products.']

   createDate timestamp
   updateDate timestamp
+}

+enum CartStatus {
+  ACTIVE          // Cart is in use, items can be added or removed CHECKED_OUT     // Cart has been converted into an order ABANDONED       // Cart was left without checkout EXPIRED         // Cart was abandoned and expired after a certain period }

+Ref: user.carts < carts.user
+Ref: carts.cart_items < cart_items.cart
+Ref: cart_items.product - products.id

+Table carts {
+// The carts table tracks products added by users before they proceed to checkout. id uuid [pk, not null]

+  user uuid [not null, note: "User who owns the cart."] cart_items uuid [not null, note: "A cart contains multiple items."]

+  total_price float [not null, default: 0, note: "Total price of all items in the cart."] status varchar [not null, default: 'active', note: "Cart status (e.g., active, checked_out, abandoned)."]

+  createDate timestamp
+  updateDate timestamp
+}

+Table cart_items {
+  id uuid [pk, not null]

+  cart uuid [not null, note: "Reference to the cart."] product uuid [not null, note: "Product added to the cart."]

+  price float [not null, note: "Price per unit at the time of adding to cart."] quantity integer [not null, note: "Number of units added to the cart."] sub_total float [not null, note: "price * quantity."]

+  createDate timestamp
+  updateDate timestamp